crose26/crose26_geodemo/docs/usage.md

 # Usage

-To use geodemo in a project:
+To use crose26_geodemo in a project:

 ```
-import geodemo
+import crose26_geodemo
 ```